h5law/h5law.github.io/posts/loneliness.md

 grace.

 The connection with another can free us from all these evils previously mentioned.
-It can be a relationship, friendship or a friendly acquantance you play with regularly.
+It can be a relationship, friendship or a friendly acquaintance you play with regularly.
 But the importance is connection.
 It frees us, and gives us a chance at a life not alone and isn't this what grace is?